We don’t want a Balkanized Internet, says brexiting UK

 To date, the EU has adopted 12 adequacy decisions under its existing data protection directive, including the aforementioned agreement with the US (which covers certified companies), and one with Canada (for transfers to commercial organisations subject to a Canadian data protection act).
 All arrangements are subject to routine review.

-The EU-US Privacy Shield is due to get its first review next month.Featured Image: Anton Balazh/Shutterstock (IMAGE HAS BEEN MODIFIED)
+The EU-US Privacy Shield is due to get its first review next month — and European DPAs have been visibly sharpening their claws.Featured Image: Anton Balazh/Shutterstock (IMAGE HAS BEEN MODIFIED)

 0